OpenBeta/open-tacos/README.md

 - [npm](https://www.npmjs.com/get-npm)
 - [yarn](https://classic.yarnpkg.com/en/docs/install)

-Important: For frontend development you **don't** need to set up the [Graph API](https://github.com/OpenBeta/openbeta-graphql) server unless you intend to work on both.
+Important: For frontend development work you **don't** need to set up the [GraphQL API server](https://github.com/OpenBeta/openbeta-graphql) server project (unless you intend to work on both).

 1. Download the repo to your local machine